johnsalmon/cpp-counter-based-engine/README.md

       ...
       kprf_t::in_value_type c = ..., d=..., e=...; // 2^192 different distinct values
       auto eng = counter_based_engine(prf, {c, d, e}); // 2^320 distinct engines

-- Finally, the class in counter_based_engine.hpp has an optional CTR_BITS template parameter that determines how many bits of the input value are available for sequencing.
-Applications that wish to use a large number of short sequences can choose a small value of CTR_BITS.
-An example is shown in example.cpp.
-This extra generality costs almost nothing to implement and allows the program slightly more flexibility to generate large number of distinct sequences, e.g., more than 2^64 different sequences based on philox2x32_kprf.